cerebral/cerebral/packages/docs/content/getting-real/07_routing.en.md

 )
 ```

 So this was simple page handling routing, but you can imagine that a route does not have to be a page change.
-It can open a modal, highlight some item or whatever.
+It can opening a modal, highlight some item or whatever.
 You are completely free to structure this.
 If some data fetching was needed before changing the page you would just put this in the signal.